polius/meteornext-docs/docs/guides/deployments.md

 ## Releases

-A release is an resource that helps us to organize deployments.
+A release is a resource that helps us to organize deployments.
 It's like a folder that contains deployments.

 ![alt text](../../assets/deployments/releases.png "Deployments - Releases")